 7. Test your site

 Your site should work on all major browsers.
 Go through each page and function on each browser to make sure the design looks good, images are visible, and links are accurate.
 You’ll prevent complaints from customers.
+Use website feedback tools to streamline the testing process even further, allowing you to gather valuable insights from users and identify any issues that might not be immediately apparent during your own browser testing.

 Make sure the site can be displayed on mobile devices.
 Ever since Google migrated to mobile-first indexing, mobile website versions have priority over desktop, including in terms of search engine rankings.
 To coordinate the setup, add an analytics program before you go live.
 After your site is online, the tool will let you check its performance.